charlescoverdale/casualdabbler/README.md

 # R cookbook for the casual dabbler

-*A practical guide for using R in advisory*
+*A practical guide for using R for analysis and visualisation*

 This repo contains the code use to produce the first edition of [R Cookbook for the Casual Dabbler](https://charlescoverdale.github.io/casualdabbler/)